 KTQ was started in 1998 with one production assistant, one seamstress and one sewing machine.
 In 2001, the staff grew to four employees and in 2007 there were eight employees producing the quilts using three sewing machines.

-To date, more than 6,500 quilts have been made.
-We employ 23 Deaf adults, 3 Deaf high school students and 4 hearing staff.
+To date, more than 8,300 quilts have been made.
+Currently, we employ 23 Deaf adults, 3 Deaf high school students and 4 hearing staff.
 We have 5 sewing machines going at all times.
+Since we started, we have employed over 100 Deaf individuals.

 The organization initiated the quilt business to provide meaningful employment to those who have limited access to the job market.
 It is a source of great satisfaction that the employees have good jobs and that business is successful and thriving, and that they create many beautiful quilts and countless happy customers.

-UPON RECEVING YOUR OWN HANDCRAFTED QUILT, YOU WILL DISCOVER IT HOLDS A LIFETIME OF MEMORIES AND WILL TRULY BECOME A TREASURED KEEPSAKE!
+UPON RECEIVING YOUR OWN HANDCRAFTED QUILT, YOU WILL DISCOVER IT HOLDS A LIFETIME OF MEMORIES AND WILL TRULY BECOME A TREASURED KEEPSAKE!